The global rich list: who's wealthiest in the UK and other countries?

 Courtesy BlueCrest Capital Management

-Read on to find out who rules the roost in the world's biggest economies based on the latest data from Forbes as of 4 June 2024, except where otherwise stated.
+Read on to discover who rules the roost in the world's biggest economies based on the latest data from Forbes as of 3 September 2024, ranked from least to most wealthy.

 <p>Associated Press/Alamy Stock Photo</p>